-An approved leave of absence will enable students to re-enter their program without re-applying to the university.
-Students who do not enroll for a fall or spring semester without an approved leave of absence by Graduate College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
-A student removed for this reason may reapply for admission to resume his/her degree program; the application will be considered along with all other new applications to the degree program.
-Any previously earned credits are subject to Graduate College's preadmission credit policy and it is not guaranteed that you will be able to use them towards your new admission.
+Students who do not register for a fall or spring semester without an approved Leave of Absence are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+Students removed for this reason may reapply for admission to resume their degree program; the application will be considered along with all other new applications to the degree program.

-A student on leave is not required to pay fees, but in turn is not permitted to place any demands on university faculty or use any university resources.
+Students with a Graduate College approved Leave of Absence are not required to pay tuition and/or fees, but in turn are not permitted to place any demands on university faculty or use any university resources.
+These resources include university libraries, laboratories, recreation facilities or faculty and staff time.